 Aranosian Oil Co., et al. v.
 State.
 Several independent oil dealers brought a petition for declaratory judgment and equitable relief seeking to recover money they previously paid into the Oil Discharge and Disposal Fund ("ODD Fund") in the event the State prevails in the matter of State v.
 Hess et al. The petition argues that the fees paid into the ODD fund are unconstitutional, and also argues theories of unjust enrichment and equitable right of subrogation.
 The petition is identical to one brought previously by a number of the same plaintiffs, which was dismissed by the Superior Court on the issue of ripeness.
 Plaintiffs allege damages of approximately \$17.8 million.
 Trial occurred on May 30, 2014 and the trial court issued a decision denying the plaintiff's claims against the State.
-The plaintiffs have appealed, and briefs will be filed by the end of April 2015.
-Oral argument has not been scheduled.
-It is not possible to predict the outcome of this case at this time.
+The plaintiffs appealed.
+Briefs were submitted and oral argument occurred on June 18, 2015.
+The State prevailed before the State Supreme Court and the petitioners did not ask for reconsideration.
+This case is, therefore, closed.

 White Mountain Communications Co. v.
-New Hampshire Department of Administrative Services, et al.

-This is a civil action initiated by a general contractor against the Department of Administrative Services ("DAS"), Department of Resources and Economic Development ("DRED") and two DAS employees, regarding a contract to construct of four mountaintop communication facilities.
+New Hampshire Department of Administrative Services, et al. This is a civil action initiated by a general contractor against the Department of Administrative Services ("DAS"), Department of Resources and Economic Development ("DRED") and two DAS employees, regarding a contract to construct of four mountaintop communication facilities.
 The plaintiff is alleging that the State breached its contract with the plaintiff by improperly terminating the construction contract in February of 2012 without just cause.
 The plaintiff has also made claims for unjust enrichment, fraud and breach of the implied covenant of good faith and recently filed several claims against its surety.
 The defendants filed cross claims against the plaintiff in this matter.
 The surety has moved to dismiss the plaintiff's claims and a decision on that motion is pending.
 The parties and court have agreed not to set a new discovery and trial deadline until the motion to dismiss has been decided.
 The parties have also discussed renewing settlement discussions.
 The State has not yet made an offer in this matter.
 The plaintiff and its surety made a combined demand of approximately \$1.3 million.
 However, the plaintiff disclosed an expert in the administrative appeal who estimated total damages to be approximately \$2.5 million.
 Additionally, the plaintiff has amended its complaint to add its surety as a party.
-Trial is scheduled for August 2015, and a mediation is scheduled for April 2015.
-The surety recently added three new (non-State) parties to the case which may delay the April mediation and August trial date.
+The parties unsuccessfully attempted to mediate the matter in October 2015.
+Trial is currently scheduled for June of 2016.
 It is not possible to predict the outcome of this case at this time.